 Here are the 24 absolute must-see sights and experiences to have in Japan:

-This impressive bronze Buddha statue can be found on the grounds of Kotokuin Temple in Kamakura.
-Created in 1252 and standing at 11,4 meters high, the Great Buddha is Japan’s second-tallest bronze statue (first place is taken by the statue in Todaiji Temple in Nara).
-Keep an eye out for the traces of gold leaf found around the Buddha’s ears!
+This impressive bronze Buddha statue sits grandly on the grounds of Kotokuin Temple in Kamakura.
+Created in 1252 and standing at 11,4 meters high, the Great Buddha is Japan’s second-tallest bronze statue (the statue in Todaiji Temple in Nara takes first place).
+While visiting, keep an eye out for the traces of gold leaf found around the Buddha’s ears!

 Did you know?
 Originally located inside a temple building, the Great Buddha has been standing in the open air since it survived a tsunami in 1492 which destroyed the rest of the temple’s buildings.

 The Golden Pavilion is one of the most popular destinations in Japan and a must-see during a visit to Kyoto!
-The gold-leafed Zen Buddhist temple is made even more interesting to see because of the different styles of architecture used on each floor.
-Seeing the shimmering gold facade, set against a backdrop of green in spring and summer or white-capped in winter, reflected in the mirror pond is truly memorable!
+The gold-leafed Zen Buddhist temple is incredibly interesting to see because of the different styles of architecture on each floor.
+Whether you marvel Kinkakuji set against a backdrop of green in spring and summer or white-capped in winter, seeing the shimmering gold facade reflected in the mirror pond is truly memorable!

 Sitting on a hillside, in the centre of Kamakura is Tsurugaoka Hachimangū Shinto Shrine.
 This is the city’s most important shrine and is almost 1,000 years old!
 Located at the end of a long approach lined with many torii (traditional Japanese gates) – enjoy the walk before touring the grounds.